You are here

 Duke to Lead $5.83 Million DHS Project to Reinvent Airport Screening

 Engineering researchers will develop molecular-level X-ray screening technology to improve airport security

-The Department of Homeland Security (DHS) has tapped the expertise of electrical engineers at Duke University to design and develop a new type of X-ray scanner that combines the best features of two technologies.
+The US Department of Homeland Security (DHS) has tapped the expertise of electrical engineers at Duke University to design and develop a new type of X-ray scanner that combines the best features of the two technologies.
 With the ability to detect not just the 3D shape of an object but its molecular composition, the resulting device could one day become standard in airports the world over.

 Under a three-year, $5.83 million contract with DHS, Duke researchers will work with collaborators at the University of Arizona, private industry firm Smiths Detection, and Durham, NC-based startup Quadridox, Inc. to bring to market the advanced X-ray detection technology.

 The project is being led by Duke’s Joel Greenberg, assistant research professor of electrical and computer engineering, and Michael Gehm, associate professor of electrical and computer engineering, who are joined by Amit Ashok, associate professor of optical sciences and of electrical and computer engineering at the University of Arizona.

 “A hospital will spend a million dollars on a thorough scanning device that can process four relatively predictable people in an hour,” said Greenberg.
 “An airport wants a device that can process thousands of bags—which could literally contain just about anything—each hour for less than $100,000.
 That’s why airport security technology is so challenging.”